Residential Projects

 Eveready becomes the latest firm to shelf its ambition to invest in commercial real estate amid growing fears of a property glut in major Kenyan towns.

-The oil marketer said its management had scrapped the plan following what it described as “cooling of the market” due to an “oversupply of office space”.
+The oil marketer said its management had scrapped the plan following what it described as the “cooling of the market” due to an “oversupply of office space”.

 East African Breweries (EABL) is also trimming its real estate portfolio having recently sold its Ruaraka head office building for Sh675 million to Tembo Sacco, a 2,400-member sacco comprising current and former employees of the beer maker.